Skip to main content

 Why Use Repositories?

-• Testability: Easy to mock repositories in tests
+• Testability: Easy to mock repositories in tests — just provide a fake object with the same method signatures

-• Reusability: Repository methods can be reused
+• Reusability: Repository methods like findByEmail() or findActive() can be used by multiple services

 Basic Repository